Arcitec/flameshot-gnome/README.md

   to remember "Flameshot has no permissions" forever.
 A user has provided some [instructions](https://github.com/flameshot-org/flameshot/issues/2868#issuecomment-1384310540) for a script that resets the screenshot permissions, if you need to try again.

+### How do I use this with the Flatpak version of Flameshot?

+- You **don't.**
+- The Flatpak process already does the necessary forking that makes GNOME happy, and allows Flameshot to work on GNOME.
+You don't need this utility.
+- After installing the Flatpak, you must manually grant the screenshot permission though, since the Flatpak version will never ask for permission automatically, regardless of whether you run it in a terminal or from a keyboard shortcut.
+- To grant permission for the Flameshot Flatpak to take screenshots on GNOME, run `flatpak permission-set screenshot screenshot org.flameshot.Flameshot yes` (and in case you're wondering, yes, the "screenshot screenshot" is necessary).
+- Now you can use the application or create your Keyboard Shortcuts.
+Just execute the Flameshot commands as follows; `flatpak run org.flameshot.Flameshot gui` (you can of course replace `gui` with any of the other Flameshot options).
+- Enjoy!